Built for snowbird landlords.

 If you own rental property on both sides of the Canada-US border — and especially if you spend significant time in the US — your tax situation is the most complex in the cross-border landlord world.
 BorderBird is built for it — set up in 5 minutes, AI does the rest.

-Create account, connect Gmail, add a property, add a tenant, run the first scan.
+Create account, set up forwarding, add a property, add a tenant, forward your first email.
 Five steps, about a minute each.

-Years of payments in Yahoo, Outlook, or Apple Mail?
-Forward them to Gmail and BorderBird imports them with their original dates.
+Years of payments in Gmail, Yahoo, Outlook, or Apple Mail?
+Forward them to your private BorderBird address and BorderBird imports them with their original dates.

 Upload a signed lease PDF — AI pulls dates, rent, and tenant names.
 Renewals, vacates, and full tenancy history stay organized.